 Edits made by the Update Subnetwork or Update Is Connected tools in a utility network may bypass geodatabase behavior and will not prompt the immediate evaluation of attribute rules.
 See Update subnetworks and Identify isolated features for more information.

 Immediate evaluation during editing

 Immediate calculation and constraint rules are automatically evaluated with edit operations such as insert, update, or delete.
 The specific edit operation that prompts evaluation is defined in triggering events of the rule properties.
-To review the rule properties, see Attribute Rules view.
+To review the rule properties, see Create and manage attribute rules.